Hoodfc/notes/TopDownApproach/application-layer.md

 Suppose Susan, who always accesses the Web using Mozilla Firefox contacts _amazon.com_ for the first time.
 When the request comes into the Amazon's Web server, the server creates an identification number and an entry in its back-end database with that id.
 In the response message, it then attach:

 > Set-cookie: 1678 _(example of a possible id number)_

-> When Susan receives the message, her browser sees the header line and appens to the special cookie file the hostname of the server and the id number.
+When Susan receives the message, her browser sees the header line and appens to the special cookie file the hostname of the server and the id number.
 Every time she accesses the Amazon server, the browser will automatically include in the request message:

 > Cookie: 1678

-> In this way, Amazon can offer users some services based on the user's sessions, like a shopping cart.
+In this way, Amazon can offer users some services based on the user's sessions,like a shopping cart.
 Although cookies simplify and enhance the internet experience, they are quite controversial as they can be considered an invasion of privacy.

 ## 2.2.5 Web Caching